anz-bank/sysl/docs/website/content/docs/commands/_index.md

 Optional flags:
       --help        Show context-sensitive help (also try --help-long and --help-man).
       --version     Show application version.
-      --log="warn"  log level: [warn,trace,off,debug,info]
+      --log="warn"  log level: [off,debug,info,warn,trace]
   -v, --verbose     enable verbose logging
       --root=ROOT   sysl root directory for input model file.
 If root is not found, the module directory becomes the root, but the module can not import with absolute paths (or imports must be relative).

 Commands:
   help [<command>...]